 Every Waynesburg University freshman is enrolled in WBE 108 – Fiat Lux, named for the University’s motto (Latin for “Let there be Light” from Genesis 1:3).
 This introductory course serves to familiarize new students with Waynesburg’s mission of faith, learning, and service.
 As a part of the curriculum, students are required to take part in a community service project.

-Waynesburg University’s English and Communication departments give students the avenues to explore and develop their writing skills in various areas.
-College Composition I and II are designed to enhance students’ writing and reading skills while also preparing students for college-level research and writing, literary analysis, and discussion.
+Waynesburg University’s English and Communication departments give students the avenue to explore and develop their writing skills in various areas.
+College Composition I and II are designed to enhance students’ writing and reading skills while also preparing them for college-level research and writing, literary analysis, and discussion.
 Print Journalism and Advanced Print Journalism allow students to engage in feature writing while experiencing interviewing and copy editing.

 The Waynesburg University Honors Program exists to foster the further development of students who have demonstrated a commitment to academic excellence.
 Through enhanced learning opportunities both in and out of the classroom, the Honors Program seeks to develop the intellect of such students by emphasizing the pursuit of intellectual curiosity, reflective and meditative engagement with significant texts, and critical thinking across the disciplines.

 Through a course of study emphasizing rigorous academic and experiential inquiry, Honors Students may complete the program through a combination of traditional coursework and opportunities outside the classroom.
 These include interdisciplinary projects, Honors Colloquia, campus leadership, and independent research, among many others.
-These opportunities are designed to foster the curiosity and critical thinking skills of Honors Students, and to build a community of scholars.
+These opportunities are designed to foster the curiosity and critical thinking skills of Honors Students, all while building a community of scholars.
 The Honors Program at Waynesburg University serves as a model of and laboratory for excellence in interdisciplinary learning, service to the community, intercultural awareness, and leadership development.

-Waynesburg University is proud to be one of only 21 Bonner Scholar Schools in the country.
+Waynesburg University is proud to be one of only 22 Bonner Scholar Schools in the country.
 With support from the Corella and Bertram F. Bonner Foundation, this unique scholarship program generates 15 awards for select students each year.
-Bonners fosters a program with 60 students who serve the needs of the local Waynesburg community.
-Each week, Bonners scholars complete over 600 hours of service.
+Bonner fosters a program with 60 students who serve the needs of the local Waynesburg community.
+Each week, Bonner Scholars complete over 600 hours of service.

-As a member of the Presidents’ Athletic Conference (PAC), Waynesburg University offers 18 NCAA Division III varsity sports, nine each for men and women.
-Waynesburg University also offers a number of intramural sports for students who cannot commit to a full season of workouts, practices and games.
+As a member of the Presidents’ Athletic Conference (PAC), Waynesburg University offers 20 NCAA Division III varsity sports, 10 each for men and women.
+Waynesburg University also offers a number of intramural sports for students who cannot commit to a full season of workouts, practices, and games.

-Men’s varsity athletics include baseball, basketball, cross country, football, golf, soccer, tennis, track & field and wrestling.
+Men’s varsity athletics: baseball, basketball, cross country, football, golf, soccer, tennis, indoor track & field, outdoor track & field, and wrestling

-Women’s varsity athletics include basketball, cross country, golf, lacrosse, soccer, softball, tennis, indoor track & field, and outdoor track & field, and volleyball
+Women’s varsity athletics: basketball, cross country, golf, lacrosse, soccer, softball, tennis, indoor track & field, and outdoor track & field, and volleyball

 Waynesburg University’s athletic programs are represented by Sting, their mascot, adorned in burnt orange and black.